Menu

 5️⃣ Sponsorship Committee: Secure sponsorships and in-kind donations to support the festival financially.

-6️⃣ Logistics Committee: Handle transportation, parking, and other logistical aspects of the event.
+6️⃣ Logistics / Security Committee: Handle transportation, parking, and other logistical aspects of the event.
 Ensure the safety of attendees by coordinating security and medical services.

-7️⃣ Community Outreach Committee: Engages with the local 501(c)3 non-profit organizations to foster collaboration and support.
+7️⃣ Community Partners Committee: Engages with the local 501(c)3 non-profit organizations to foster collaboration and support.

 8️⃣ Venue and Stage Design Committee: Develop a cohesive theme and aesthetic for the festival, and coordinate decorations and signage throughout the venue to reflect this theme.
 Collaborate with On Stage Program Committee to design the main stage setup.